 It would be advantageous to read the entire list of options under Account Management/Account Settings and choose the ones best for your group.

+Here are a few other pointers for hosting a Zoom meeting.

+Dress appropriately if you are in charge.
+Wear your Torah Fund pin.

+Begin on time!
+We don’t want to be on longer than we need to be.

-Here are a few other pointers for hosting a Zoom meeting.. such as a quote, question or topic about which to think.
+Begin with a D’var to bring everyone together and focused.
+Can be something sent ahead such as a quote, question or topic about which to think.

+You need to get buy-in from all your board on using Zoom and train them how to effectively participate in and/or lead a Zoom program.

-You non using Zoom in . it is a program with more than one person involved..
-I
+Prepare ahead of time and if necessary practice first, especially if it is a program with more than one person involved.

+Make the program as participatory as possible- and limit to 60 minutes if possible.
+If a varied format (speaker, music, Q & A) can be

+90 minutes tops.

 We hope we have answered most of your questions regarding Zoom.
 This script will be sent to all of you once it’s edited.